pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Differentiable Planning in Deterministic Domains
 -------------------

-The open-loop planning problem for a deterministic environment involves finding a sequence of actions (plan) that maximize accumulated reward over a fixed horizon
+The open-loop planning problem for a deterministic environment seeks a sequence of actions (plan) that maximize accumulated reward over a fixed horizon

 .. math::